jonsuh/jonsuh.com/_posts/2014-09-26-mujjo-leather-iphone-wallet-case.md

 ---
 layout: post
-title: Mujjo Leather iPhone Wallet Case
+title: Mujjo Leather iPhone Wallet Case for iPhone 5/5s
 date: "2014-09-26 09:17:00"
+excerpt: "If you don’t like carrying a lot in your pockets, the Mujjo Leather Wallet Case is for you&mdash;it’s designed to carry your iPhone along with a couple of bare essentials like your bank card, ID and cash.
+It’s slim, functional and beautiful."
 comments: false
 tags:
 - case
 - iphone
 - review
 ---

+*Note: There’s a newer version of the Leather Wallet Case for the <span class="no-break">iPhone 6</span>. <a href="/blog/mujjo-leather-wallet-case-iphone-6">Read the review</a>.*

 If you don’t like carrying a lot in your pockets, the Mujjo Leather Wallet Case is for you&mdash;it’s designed to carry your iPhone along with a couple of bare essentials like your bank card, ID and cash.
 It’s slim, functional and beautiful.